adachess/AdaChess/README.md

 ## Using AdaChess with Arena or Winboard

 To use AdaChess with an external UI please refer to the pdf documentation inside the DOC folder

+# License

+AdaChess is a GPL licenced software, if comes with source code and binaries for Windows (executable) in order to be used without compilation.
+The binaries are availabe at the official engine internet site https://www.adachess.com.
+Download, play and enjoy!

 <!--
 **adachess/AdaChess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.